meshtastic/meshtastic/website/docs/getting-started/getting_started.md

 ## Flashing Firmware

-If your device already has Meshtastic flashed to it, You can update over the air (OTA).
+If your device already has Meshtastic flashed to it, You can update it over the air (OTA).
 Otherwise you'll need a computer and a **data** USB cable.
+This can be done in the following ways:

 - Install using the command line interface (CLI)
 - Install using a graphical user interface (GUI)